coopbri/halo/docs/docs/reference/typescript-api/default-search-plugin/index.md

 [`search` query](/reference/graphql-api/shop/queries#search).

 :::caution
 Note that the quality of the fulltext search capabilities varies depending on the underlying database being used.
-For example, the MySQL & Postgres implementations will typically yield better results than the SQLite implementation.
+For example Postgres implementation will typically yield better results than the SQLite implementation.
 :::

 *Example*